kolide/launcher/docs/architecture/2019-03-11_autoupdate.md

 ## Context

-One of the features of Launcher, is it's ability to securely update osquery and itself.
+One of the features of Launcher is it's ability to securely update osquery and itself.
 The unix implementation is a straightforward `exec` implementation.
 However, Windows does not have an `exec`.

 This ADR documents the current implementation, and a solution for windows.

 ## Decision